Rajkumar Bharathi

 Rajkumar Bharathi is a classical singer and composer from India.
 He is the great-grandson of the renaissance poet Subramanya Bharathi.
 Rajkumar is an Electronics and telecommunications engineer graduated from the College of Engineering, Guindy, Chennai.
 Rajkumar Bharathi a native of Chennai stands today as one of the most popular artists of his generation.
 He has also got a great following in the Indian state of Karnataka owing to his pleasing style of rendering Dasara Padagalu.

 Music training

 Rajkumar Bharathi was introduced to music by his mother Lalitha Bharathi at the age of 5.
 He was also trained later under the tutelage of classical musicians like Valliyur Gurumurthy, M. Balamuralikrishna and T. V. Gopalakrishnan.
 For Rajkumar Bharathi it was but natural to be associated with Music owing to his families keen interest in art and literature.
-By the instructions of his master T. V. Gopalakrishna, Rajkumar decided to quit his job in an R&D division and devote his time for classical music.
+By the instructions of his master T. V. Gopalakrishnan, Rajkumar decided to quit his job in an R&D division and devote his time for classical music.